 13. Why are you the best candidate for this position?

+Dental practice owners have a lot to think about, and want to make sure they have the best people for the job.
 When answering this question, you do not want to come off conceited.
 Simply reiterate your training and experience, and that you feel you would make a valuable member of the team.

 Example: “I feel that my training, internship experience, and communication skills make me a strong candidate for this position.
 I am confident in all of the responsibilities in the job descriptions, and my personal skills will allow me to make patients comfortable during their visit.”